How to Build Your Own Oscilloscope Probes

 In this picture I have pushed the probe (nail) into and through the tip, and wiped the epoxy off the probe.

-Slide the pen body into place, mark the cable jacket, and slide the pen body back up the cable.
+Slide the pen body into place and mark the cable jacket at the upper end of the pen body.
+Then slide the pen body back up the cable.

 Slide the pen body back into place, and screw it into the pen tip.

-Solder a length of teflon-insulated wire onto the jacket.
+Solder a length of teflon-insulated wire onto the braid just above the end of the pen body.

-Solder an alligator clip to the ground wire.
+Solder an alligator clip to that newly added ground wire.

 Mix another small puddle of epoxy and work it into the upper end of the pen body, between the pen body and the cable.